bs123/BitLottery/README.md

 ## Building for production

-To optimize the BitLottery application for production, run:
+To optimize the BitLottery_clean application for production, run:

     ./mvnw -Pprod clean package